0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 Yes.
 RCW [9.41.113](https://apps.leg.wa.gov/rcw/default.aspx?cite=9.41.113) part (4)(i) exempts transfers of C&R firearms to someone who holds a valid C&R license.
 Federal law also exempts C&R transfers from the typical dealer background check process.

-**Is a C&R-eligible semautomatic rifle subject to the** ***semiautomatic assault rifle*** **provisions of I-1639**?
+**Is a C&R-eligible semautomatic rifle subject to the *semiautomatic assault rifle* provisions of I-1639**?

 This is a complicated question with no definite answer.
 In my opinion, partially.
-RCW [9.41.113](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.113) (4)(i) exempts C&R purchases from the background check requirements.
-However, RCW [9.41.090](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.090) requires a dealer to receive proof of training before delivering any *semiautomatic assault rifle* with no exemptions.

 See [this comment chain](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fq3x2wk/) for more discussion on this topic.

 **Can a C&R holder purchase a C&R-eligible *semiautomatic assault rifle* and walk away with it the same day?**

-I don't have an official answer, but in my opinion no. RCW [9.41.092](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.092) requires the dealer to wait ten business days before delivering any semiautomatic rifle, but, importantly, the clock starts when the buyer submits a purchase application or a background check is initiated for a transfer.
-And since a C&R transfer is exempt from the background check provisions, I do not believe the transfer window applies.
+I don't have an official answer, but in my opinion no. See [this comment chain](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fq3x2wk/) for more discussion on this topic.

 ## Health Information Waiver